Schizotypal Personality Disorder

 What is Schizotypal Personality Disorder?

 Schizotypal personality disorder is one of many types of personality disorders.
 If you have schizotypal personality disorder, others may perceive you as being eccentric or just ‘a little bit off.’
 You may have difficulty forming relationships and interpreting social cues.
 You may be overly suspicious of others or very superstitious.

 People with schizotypal personality disorder do not generally experience hallucinations.
 However, they do experience delusions.
 You may experience extreme anxiety or paranoia, especially when in new or social situations.
 With treatment, medication, and therapy, people with schizotypal personality disorder can get their symptoms under control.

-Your doctor has tests and assessments that can be used to determine if you have schizotypal personality disorder.
+Your doctor has tests and assessments that can be used for making a schizotypal personality disorder diagnosis.
 Talk to your doctor if you experience any potential symptoms.
 Some common symptoms include:

 - Suspiciousness or paranoia

 - Delusional thinking that you have special powers or talents

 - An obsessive focus on religious or occult intervention or power of such things

 - Strange patterns of speech or word usage